-July is a wonderful month to experience the beauty and diversity of the United States, and since America celebrates its Independence Day on the 4th, you’ll find many festivals in both cities and small rural towns.
-Even the national parks will seem more significant during this time of year.
+July is a wonderful month to experience the beauty and diversity of the United States, and since America celebrates its Independence Day on the 4th, you’ll find those quintessential celebrations in both cities and rural towns.

-Here are 20 places to consider for your next trip:
+Below are 21 places to consider for your next trip:

 West